 Imagine you’re standing on a high precipice way above the clouds and mist, gazing out at the world around you with no one else in sight.
 In that moment, would you consider yourself lonely?

 Friedrich believed that man shares an intimate bond with the natural world around him.
-Even when the closest person is a world away, we are still deeply interconnected with the sunset, the changing of the leaves and thick fog sitting above the sea.
+Even when the closest person is a world away, we are still interconnected with the sunset, the changing of the leaves and thick fog sitting above the sea.

-His subjects are one with their surroundings.
-They often blend effortlessly with the waves or the rocks in a way that destroys hierarchy.
-Viewers are forced to focus on the landscape as an equal subject to the human.
+At the time, many labelled him a misanthrope for his love of landscapes.
+But loving the natural world doesn’t equate to a hatred of society.
+Although he painted people who are alone, Friedrich rarely painted loneliness.
+His subjects are one with their surroundings, blending with the waves or the rocks in a way that destroys hierarchy.
+Friedrich forces viewers to focus on the landscape as an equal subject to the human.

-For instance, in The Sheridan Theatre, a lone woman on the right is standing far away from the two men on the stairs.
-Even the two men who are standing much closer together are avoiding eye contact.
+For instance, in The Sheridan Theatre, a lone woman on the right stands far from the two men on the stairs.
+Even the two men, standing side by side, are avoiding eye contact.
 The man in black stares straight ahead at the man in uniform, who lowers his gaze.
+Hopper places subjects in proximity but still paints them as isolated loners.
+Even with three subjects in a frame, there is no emotional connection.

+In contrast, Boy sleeping on a grave does not emit that same feeling of loneliness.
 Despite the connotation of a cemetery, the young boy is peaceful.
 He belongs in the scene and takes his place alongside the butterflies, the lush leaves and flowers.
 Knowing your place within the wider world offers comfort in times of distress.

 Take time to recalibrate

-Without a strong internal decision-making system, men are more vulnerable to falling for fake portrayals of masculinity online.
-They end up mesmerized by men who lie about eating raw liver every day, who flex with rented cars and whose girlfriends are also on their payroll.
+Friedrich believed that a solitary communion with nature is necessary to develop a strong sense of self.
+Personal reflection diminishes the need for constant external validation.
+Solitude recalibrates your moral compass.
+Without established principles, men are vulnerable to fake portrayals of masculinity online.
+They end up mesmerized by men who lie about eating raw liver every day, flex with rented cars and whose girlfriends are also on their payroll.

 My advice to modern men

-Nonetheless, the patterns are disturbing.
-The red pill movement weaponizes loneliness and uses it against men.
+I’d like to start by stating that yes, I am a woman.
+If you’re a man reading this, I admit that I can only witness the strange phenomenon plaguing men.
+I cannot experience it.
+Nonetheless, the patterns are unsettling.
+The red pill movement weaponizes loneliness.
 It takes young men in need of guidance and shoves them through a pipeline that often leads to toxic masculinity at best and white supremacy at worst.

-Modern media tells us that as young people, we should be having the time of our lives, non-stop.
+Social media tells us that as young people, we should be having the time of our lives, non-stop.
 Young men should be sowing their wild oats far and wide and arriving at exclusive clubs in expensive cars.
 Friedrich would disagree.
+Paintings such as The dreamer or View of Schmiedebergerkamm show us that men can be confident without company.
+Many of his subjects have their backs turned to us, yet we can feel their exuberance.

 My advice to modern-day men echoes Friedrich’s sentiment: solitude is necessary to achieve inner strength.
 Whether it’s a night drive at 1 am or a quick solo camping trip on the outskirts of the city, men need to be alone and far away from Andrew Tate.
+Only then can their brains begin to debug from the constant attack of the algorithm, and they can value the solitude of the world around them.
+As a bonus, for the most part, the natural world is free.

 About the artist